imabhinavdev/easy-jwt-auth/README.md

+Here's the updated README file with the added information about the available methods after using `addJWTMethodsToSchema`:

+---

 # Easy JWT Auth

 Easy JWT Auth is a lightweight library designed to simplify the implementation of JWT authentication in your Node.js applications.
 This library provides methods to integrate JWT authentication seamlessly with your schema, handle user authentication, and manage token refresh and sign-out processes.